 - A3.
-While the concepts underlying control activities in smaller entities are likely to be similar to those in larger entities, the formality with which they operate will vary.
-Further, smaller entities may find that certain types of control activities are not necessary because of controls applied by management.
-For example, management's sole authority for granting credit to customers and approving significant purchases can provide effective control over important account balances and transactions, lessening or removing the need for more detailed control activities. - A4.
+While the concepts underlying controls in the control activities component in smaller entities are likely to be similar to those in larger entities, the formality with which they operate will vary.
+Further, smaller entities may find that certain types of controls are not necessary because of controls applied by management.
+For example, management's sole authority for granting credit to customers and approving significant purchases can provide effective control over important account balances and transactions, lessening or removing the need for more detailed controls. - A4.
 Also, smaller entities often have fewer employees which may limit the extent to which segregation of duties is practicable.
 However, in a small owner-managed entity, the owner-manager may be able to exercise more effective oversight than in a larger entity.
 This higher level of management oversight needs to be balanced against the greater potential for management override of controls.